-Recognizing the differing levels of development among member economies, the Leaders set two broad timetables.
-The goal of free and open trade will be achieved by industrialized economies no later than 2010, and by developing economies no later than 2020.
+Recognizing the differing levels of development among the Member Economies, the Leaders set two broad timetables.
+The goal of free and open trade will be achieved by industrialised economies no later than 2010, and by developing economies no later than 2020.
 It is a voluntary commitment, based on good faith and a pledge of best endeavor.